diparth/wifi-bluetooth-on-off-mac/README.md

 1. Install [Blueutil](https://formulae.brew.sh/formula/blueutil) using Brew

-2. Copy both files content to a new local text file, then remove the **`.txt`** file extension.
+2. Copy both files content to a new separate local text files, then remove the **`.txt`** file extension from both files.

    Ex: **`wifi-on`** without an extention.

-3. Open Terminal with the same directory and run this command to convert it to an executable file.
+3. Open Terminal with the same directory and run this command for both files to convert it to an executable files.

    `chmod +x [file_name]`